GuildOfWeavers/AirAssembly/specs/README.md

 * Global constants can be accessed from any context.
 * Transition functions and constraint evaluators cannot have declared parameters.
 * Local variables can be declared in any context.
-* Static registers cannot be accesses from pure functions.
+* Static registers cannot be accesses from module functions.
 * Trace registers can be accessed only from transition functions and constraint evaluators.

 **Note 1:** trying to load a value from a local variable that hasn't been initialized yet, will result in an error.